From Italy to Eastern Europe, via the Balkans and the Middle East. A year-long backpacking trip.

 on Dec.
 24, 2008

 Now, why exactly was I in Macedonia?
 Other than it being the last place decidedly in the way between Greece and I, there isn’t really a good reason.
-A man at a desk in Tirana happily sells me a bus ticket to Tetovo when I ask for Skopje.
-Well into a bitter cold, snowing night, I arrive to Skopje, Macedonia -- Christmas Eve.
+A man at a desk in Tirana happily sells me a bus ticket to Tetovo when I ask for Skopje, and it is well into a bitter cold, snowing night by the time I finally arrive to Skopje, Macedonia -- Christmas Eve.

 A day adventure out to Lake Ohrid.
 Early afternoon is a brisk -1 deg C, a light snow falling.
 St. Johan Kaneo is perched on a steep peninsula overlooking the lake, while inland I wander through excavations of some large archaeological site, including the covered remains of an “early Christian basilica” which is more impressive than many I have seen in Italy, and the reconstructed medieval Plaosnik.
 Lording over the Old City is Samuel’s Fortress.
 As a blizzard starts, I head back into down, warm up with a cappuccino, then join the locals, sliding more than walking down sidewalks to catch a bus back to Skopje.
 The vigorous wind scatters piles of snow into landscapes that remind me of sand storms.
 I can see absolutely nothing, and fall asleep, content to rely on the driver’s sixth sense.
 I am amazed when we stop in the pitch blackness, the road stretching out in both directions, only sheets of snow visible in the beams of the headlights, to let someone off, who promptly disappears into the night.

-Only warmer from here on out, for the rest of the trip, I tell myself, a train ticket for 07:00 the following morning in hand, promising to carry me out of this country and finally to the place I have making my way towards for the past six weeks – Greece.
+Hostel-Hostel is quiet, I am in fact the only guest.
+Oh, the Balkans in winter.
+The cute girl working there is watching TV, half sleeping on the couch - doesn’t seem like a terrible job.
+The place is cozy, filled with the smell of wood smoke, and a free “traditional Macedonian dish” each night turns into my delicious dinner.
+A lovely refuge to buttress my otherwise chilly explorations of Skopje by day.
+Only warmer from here on out, for the rest of the trip, I tell myself, a train ticket for 07:00 the following morning in hand, promising to carry me out of this country and finally to the place I have been making my way towards for the past six weeks – Greece.

 Greece :: Part I